mrflobow/playbook-k8s/README.md

 * Ansible 10
 * Debian 12 (tested , others may work)

+## Nodenames

+Name the nodes with fqdn names.
+See sample-nodes example file.

 ## Manual steps

 Proceed with the manual steps after ansible playbook completed successfully.